Current and Upcoming Construction Projects in UpTown Waterloo

 Erb Street West Reconstruction

-The Region is aiming to begin construction of Erb Street from Menno Street to 100m west of Caroline Street on Monday, May 7, 2018.
+Construction continues on Erb Street from Menno Street to 100m west of Caroline Street.
 The work of this contract includes replacement of the existing storm sewers and watermain pipes, concrete curbs sidewalks and street-lighting and pavement widening to accommodate a left-turn lane at Father David Bauer Drive and on-road cycle lanes.
 Two lanes of traffic will be maintained during construction (one in each direction).
 The Region is aiming for this project to be completed in August 2018.

 For more information about these projects, please contact the City of Waterloo.